DMDComposer/MasterSearchBox/README.md

   - _use of if/else is greater than 5, than switch will yield greater performance._
 - Added notifications when commands used using Maestrith's Notify Class
 - Gave the UI a little upgrade visually.
+- most of script has been rewritten for easier scripting personally, but functions the same.

+## Dependencies

+- Sift
+- Notify

+## Known v1 Bugs

+- Enter sometimes double submits and runs the switch case twice
+- search results nulled will = 0 at times

 ## Master Search Box v2 aka Master Script Commands